smikhalevski/doubter/README.md

 // ⮕ Date

 shape.parse('Yesterday');
-// ❌ ValidationError: type at /: Must be a Date
+// ❌ ValidationError: type.date at /: Must be a Date
 ```

 Arrays with a single element are unwrapped and the value is coerced: